gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

             .. tab-item:: Q1

-                Edit the code to scroll your name when the A button is pressed and your school house when the B button is pressed and your Tutor group when nothing is pressed.
+                Edit the code to scroll your name when the A-button is pressed and your school house when the B-button is pressed and your Tutor group when nothing is pressed.

                 .. code-block:: python